From "Testing, for people who hate testing":

 Experienced programmers will be able to switch perspectives even without writing tests.
 Their experience helps them to make it less likely to produce waste, whereas "waste" is code you write and then discard because you find it doesn't fit.

-Criticism targeting MVVM (Model–View–View-Model) from late last year essentially points out it's not the silver bullet some take it for.[^delay] Most of the stuff is missing the point.
+Criticism targeting MVVM (Model–View–View-Model) from late last year essentially points out it's not the silver bullet some take it for.1 Most of the stuff is missing the point.
 How are you supposed to make sense of it?
 What's good advice for your project?
-I want to raise awareness about the underlying issues that often go undiscussed: the use and limits of patterns like MVVM, and understanding the problems you try to solve with it.

 Continue reading …